 “Save it for the beauty parlor.
 The car is waiting.”

-She looks icily at the man as he impatiently motions her out the door.
+She looks icily at the man as he impatiently motions her towards the door.

 You see the pistol in her hand, hear the curl of smoke leave the barrel, taste the look of confusion on his face, feel the bullet strike the blank man’s skull.

-Then, turning, she looks directly at the place where you are standing, pinpoint pupils meeting yours in a glacial embrace.
+Then, turning to face the wall, she looks directly at the place where you are standing, pinpoint pupils meeting yours in a glacial embrace.

 “Not to be trusted.”